edgestorejs/edgestore/docs/src/pages/disclosure.md

 ## Pricing

-Edge Store has a free plan that allows you to use the service for side projects and small startups.
+Edge Store has a free plan that should be enough for you to use the service for side projects and small startups.
 There are also some paid plans that offer more features and higher limits.
 You can check the [pricing](/pricing) page for more details.

 ## Additional Fees